 Most new moms have about 5 different diaper creams for their baby but nothing for their own skin.
 Pamper her with bath products that will make her feel like herself again.
 Babe and Body was started by an expecting mom who wanted hyper-moisturizing products that were safe for her and for her baby.
 Taking a few minutes each day to care for yourself can really help make you a better mama!

 For moms with a newborn, there’s no better gift than getting some priceless sleep.
-Help the new parents set up healthy sleep habits from the beginning with a sleep course from Baby Sleep Made Simple.
+Help the new parents set up healthy sleep habits from the beginning with my newborn sleep course.
 They’ll learn about baby sleep cues and how to soothe baby.
-We followed Babywise with Evelyn and it totally helped her be a good sleeper!
+We followed Babywise with Evelyn and it gave me some information but still left me needing to know more about baby sleep!

 Coffee, Always more coffee